-Water Quality Concern

-Aquaculture is a growing industry in RI with 55 active farms growing shellfish over 206 acres at the end of 2014 (CRMC 2014).
-This is an increase from 22 farms in 2004 and 6 farms in 1996.
-Oysters remain the number one aquaculture product with approximately 7.5 million oysters sold annually for consumption, far exceeding the number of hard shell clams and blue mussels also being grown.
-Water quality is improved by the filter feeding actions of these shellfish operations, in fact oyster beds have been proposed as a means to restore water quality (RI projects for this??....)
-However, there have been concerns regarding the effect of aquaculture operations on other users of the state's waters.
+Water Concern: Quality: Aquaculture is a growing industry in RI with 55 active farms growing shellfish over 206 acres at the end of 2014 one aquaculture product with approximately 7.5 million oysters sold annually for consumption, far exceeding the number of hard shell clams and blue mussels also being grown.
+Water quality is-can be potentially improved by the filter feeding actions of these shellfish operations, and in fact oyster beds have been proposed as a means to restore water quality in other jurisdictions.
+In RI, many of the nutrient enriched waters that might benefit from the action of filter feeders are also contaminated with elevated pathogens and therefore aquaculture operations are generally prohibited.
+The Narragansett Bay Estuary Program, using EPA Southeast New England Program funding, has supported a research project to evaluate the potential for growing of rib mussels for water quality purposes.